zivshtaeinberg/AzureServicebusAndEventHubSimulator/ReadMe.md

 This solution was developed following our integration and the impact we had with real customers.
 The solution Uses & Monitor Azure Paas products: Service Bus Q & Topics, Event Hub, Stream Analytics and APIM.
-Monitored by Application Insights & Other Log Capabilties.
+Monitored by Application Insights & Other Log Capabilities.
 Scaling UP & Down VM'S with the Application Tool or Triggered by timer.

 The Tool is based on WinForm Application.